 This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
-The Office of Management and Budget has not reviewed it under that Order.
+The Office of Management and Budget has not reviewed it under that Order

 We expect the economic impact of this rule will be so minimal that a full Regulatory Evaluation under the regulatory policies and procedures of DHS is unnecessary.
 This regulation may have some impact on the public.
 This impact, however, is outweighed by the safety risks mitigated by the enactment of this zone.
-Further, the safety zone covers an area that is so small that mariners will be able to transit around the zone.
+Further, the safety zone extends only 500 yards in all directions of the fishing vessel PATRIOT, and as such mariners will be able to transit around the zone without incurring additional costs.